 New Zealanders have understandably been gripped by Hobbit fever.
 However, they are not alone.
 If the Lord of The Rings trilogy is anything to go by, The Hobbit won’t fail to impress.
 Peter Jackson has a knack of being able to use the latest technology to create a wonderful, realistic experience for cinemagoers – we’re definitely looking forward to the movie’s release on 28 November!

 P.S.
 The story behind the floating Gollum picture?
-Well, you may know that we're doing the refurb/fitout of the cinema hosting the world premier of the Hobbit in New Zealand… And this is what welcomed us after arriving in Wellington Airport!
+Well, you may know that we’re doing the refurb/ fitout of the cinema hosting the world premiere of the Hobbit in New Zealand… And this is what welcomed us after arriving at Wellington Airport!